 We advise you to wear comfortable clothes, preferably a button-up shirt or wide neck top, so as not to dislodge your new hair grafts.
 We might provide you with a baseball cap after the procedure, if recommended by your surgeon.
 This might come in handy when going out in direct sunlight for 14 days following your procedure.

 Is the procedure painful?

-There’s no pain with hair transplant, just a little discomfort as with any minor surgical procedure.
+There’s minimal pain with hair transplant, just a little discomfort as with any minor surgical procedure.
 Local anaesthesia is always administered by our experienced doctors to minimise any pain.
 Most patients are pleasantly surprised, as they experience no great discomfort, and relax while the procedure is carried out.
 You can interact with our medical team during the procedure or even take a nap!

 Are there any side effects of surgery?

 Very rarely some patients do experience a small amount of post-op swelling in the forehead, which then disappears over the course of 2-5 days.
 Using a cool, cold compress or ice pack can help reduce any possible swelling.
-Although pain is rare, you are allowed to take standard painkillers to tackle feeling of tenderness for a few days post-op.
+Although pain is rare, you are allowed to take standard painkillers to tackle the feeling of tenderness for a few days post-op.

 How do I look after my new hair?

 The aftercare for a hair transplant is relatively simple and pain free.
-Our medical team will advise of your personalised hair care routine for the first few days of your recovery period.
-You will be given WMG after-care package to take home with you including special spray, oil, shampoo, and detailed written instructions for upcoming weeks.
+Our medical team will advise you of your personalised hair care routine for the first few days of your recovery period.
+You will be given a WMG after-care package to take home with you including special spray, oil, shampoo, and detailed written instructions for upcoming weeks.

 When will I see growth?

 When the grafts are planted, the hair bulb tends to go into a temporary dormant phase before growing again at around 6 – 12 weeks.
 Some hairs will start growing immediately and others much later.
 At 6 months post-op, you can expect to see up to 50% of the final growth, with the full results observed at 12 months after the procedure.